copy and paste this google map to your website or blog!

 (Please switch to 'HTML' mode when posting into your blog.
 Examples: WordPress Example, Blogger Example)

-Force - Wikipedia In physics, a force is an action (usually a push or a pull) that can cause an object to change its velocity or its shape, or to resist other forces, or to cause changes of pressure in a fluid In mechanics, force makes ideas like ' pushing' or ' pulling' mathematically precise
+Force - Wikipedia In physics, a force is an action that can cause an object to change its velocity or its shape, or to resist other forces, or to cause changes of pressure in a fluid In mechanics, force makes ideas like ' pushing' or ' pulling' mathematically precise

 Force | Definition Formula | Britannica Force, in mechanics, any action that tends to maintain or alter the motion of a body or to distort it The concept of force is commonly explained in terms of Isaac Newton’s three laws of motion Because force has both magnitude and direction, it is a vector quantity

-The Meaning of Force - The Physics Classroom A force is a push or pull that acts upon an object as a result of that objects interactions with its surroundings In this Lesson, The Physics Classroom details that nature of these forces, discussing both contact and non-contact forces
+Types of Forces - The Physics Classroom A force is a push or pull that acts upon an object as a result of that objects interactions with its surroundings In this Lesson, The Physics Classroom differentiates between the various types of forces that an object could encounter

 Force - Math is Fun Force is push or pull Unbalanced forces make an object accelerate Forces on an object are usually balanced: forces in one direction are equal to forces in the opposite direction: No acceleration Example: The forces are in balance at the top of this bridge tower